Insufficient Gibbs Sampling: Methodology for sampling from

-\section{Quantile case}
+\subsection{Quantile case}

-We first present the case where the observed robust statistics are a set of quantiles.
+We first present the case where the observed robust statistic is a set of quantiles.
 This setting has already been considered in the literature, but our approach uses a different method, which we will extend in later sections to more complex sets of robust statistics.

-In this section, we consider the case where we observe a vector of $M\in \mathbb{N}^*$ quantiles of the data $X$.
-A collection of probabilities $(p_j)_{j=1\ldots M}$ is pre-specified, and we observe $T(X) = (q_j)_{j=1\ldots M}$ where $q_j$ is the empirical $p_j$ quantile of $X$.
+In this section, we consider the case where we observe a vector of $M\in \mathbb{N}^*$ quantiles of the data $\Data$.
+A collection of probabilities $(p_j)_{j=1\ldots M}$ is pre-specified, and we observe $\Obsrstat = (q_j)_{j=1\ldots M}$ where $q_j$ is the empirical $p_j$ quantile of $\Data$.

 \citet{akinshin_quantile_2022} also proposed an MCMC method, implemented in STAN (NUTS or HMC versions), to sample from the posterior distribution when only quantiles are observed.
-However, they treat the observed quantiles as theoretical ones, and thus assume that they observe the collection $\left(F_\theta^{(-1)}(p_j)\right)$.
+However, they treat the observed quantiles as theoretical ones, and thus assume that they observe the collection $\left(F_{\boldtheta}^{(-1)}\left(p_j\right)\right)$.
 This assumption is reasonable when the sample size $N$ is large.
 However, observed quantiles are actually calculated differently in most standard software, and this assumption can lead to a bias in the posterior inference of the parameters, especially with small sample sizes $N$.
 Therefore, in this paper, we adopt a different approach by considering the observed quantiles as empirical quantiles obtained from the widely used quantile estimator $Q(\cdot, p)$, as defined in \citet[Definition 7]{hyndman_sample_1996}.
 This estimator is commonly implemented in major statistical software: it is for example the default of the \texttt{quantile()} function in R, the default of the Python function \texttt{numpy.quantile}, the default of the Julia function \texttt{Statistics.quantile!}, and the behavior of the \texttt{PERCENTILE} function in Excel.
-It is given by the following formula:
+It is defined for $p<1$ by the following formula: